Associate's of Applied Science in Nursing

 Program Options

-Illinois Valley Community College’s ADN Nursing Program is completed in four semesters or two full years.
+Illinois Valley Community College’s Associate Degree Nursing Program can completed in four semesters or two years.
+IVCC's Nursing Program is also designed so that students can become Licensed Practical Nurses (LPN) after the first year, with the addition of a summer semester, if they choose, allowing them to secure professional employment as they finish their second year to earn their associate degree with our Career Laddering Program.
 After the completion of the required courses, you will receive an Associate's of Applied Science in Nursing.
 See the Plan of Study here.

 Features of the Program

-IVCC’s Nursing Program prepares you for an active role in health-care through classroom, laboratory, and hands-on experiences in modern, high-tech facilities where highly experienced and qualified nursing professionals collaborate and work with nursing students and their nursing instructor in the clinical setting.
+IVCC’s Nursing Program prepares you for an active role in health-care through classroom, laboratory, and hands-on and virtual experiences in the Nursing Simulation Lab, the Nursing Skills Lab, and clinical placements at area hospitals, where highly experienced and qualified nursing professionals collaborate and work with nursing students and their nursing instructor.

 Affordability